ryantanlien/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User inputs invalid applicant index
+User inputs invalid applicant index.

     * 1a1.
-LinkedOUT shows an error message
+LinkedOUT shows an error message.

       Use case resumes at step 1.